coderefinery/testing/guide.md

 something you do to control behavior (your own as well as the code).
 Testing is also something you can do to improve productivity, but this is less visible/detectable.

-## Intended learning outcomes
-* To learn and get a feel of Travis.
-* Testing serve different purposes.
-* There are different type of tests
-* Tests can be challenging, but test help reveal intentions.

 ## How to teach this lesson